Menu

 • Expert depositions

-Compensation Options: Before filing a lawsuit, your lawyers will investigate the possibility of receiving compensation from an asbestos trust fund, along with other potential recovery options.
-This part of the process includes determining whether your situation matches bankruptcy trust fund guidelines, or if you may be able to take action against a company which has not yet admitted asbestos liability.
+Compensation Options: Before filing a lawsuit, your lawyers may investigate the possibility of receiving compensation from an asbestos trust fund, along with other potential recovery options.
+You may be eligible to receive money from multiple sources that contributed to a diagnosis or death.

-Filing and Discovery: After deciding the best venue, the actual lawsuit can be filed.
+Filing and Discovery: Your lawyer can file the initial complaint that starts off a lawsuit.
 The complaint will include the details of your suit, including the named defendants, causes of action, and specifics about each claim.
 The filing will launch the Discovery Phase, in which both sides present information in support of their arguments and file motions, often with the intent of reaching a settlement before the case goes to a full trial.

-Mesothelioma lawsuits rarely reach a full jury trial, since most of them are settled during the Discovery Phase.
+Most mesothelioma lawsuits settle during the Discovery Phase.
 As the plaintiff, you will always have the final say in whether to accept a settlement or pursue a trial.
 In the event a case does go to trial, having an asbestos attorney with experience and the resources of a focused mesothelioma law firm are essential to receiving the compensation you deserve.

 1971: Considered a landmark decision in asbestos litigation, the case of Borel vs. Fiberboard Paper Products Corporation is noted as the first mesothelioma lawsuit to rule in favor of the claimant and award a verdict.
 Clarence Borel was an insulator and came into contact with a number of asbestos products from different companies and was later diagnosed with mesothelioma.
 Borel unfortunately passed away before the trial ended, though the jury awarded his widow over $79,000.